leela4821u/Audio-Based-Environmental-Awareness-System-for-the-Visually-Impaired-Using-AI-and-Computer-Vision/README.md

 ## Project Files and Descriptions

+- **ffull.py** – Its the program with all the below codes integrated.
 - **fcb2.py** – A chatbot using LLaMA 3.2 locally with context awareness.
 - **fcbts.py** – An updated version of *fcb2.py* with audio output support.
 - **fcheck3.py** – Analyzes a given image using YOLO and the MiDaS monocular depth estimation model, then saves the data in *detss.json*.